Large N Optimization for multi-matrix systems: Matrix Quantum Mechanics Spectrum

 \subsection{Fluctuations}

-The general strategy for the spectrum calculation of small fluctuations in loop space, which holds for all $d=1$ matrix models in the limit of large $N$, has been described in previous sections, and is easily implementable on a computer.
+The general strategy for the spectrum calculation of small fluctuations in loop space, which holds for all multi-matrix quantum mechanics in the limit of large $N$, has been described in previous sections, and is easily implementable on a computer.
+In this subsection we explain the subtly about truncation further.
 As in the optimization procedure, we truncate the infinite dimensional loop space.
-Let $l$ denote the chosen loop length truncation, and $N_{\Omega}$ denote the number of loops whose lengths are less or equal to $l$. $\Omega$ then is a $N_{\Omega}$ by $N_{\Omega}$ matrix which involves $N_{\rm Loops}$ loops in total, where $L = 2 l -2 $.
+Let $l$ denote the chosen loop length truncation, and $N_{\Omega}$ denote the number of loops whose lengths are less or equal to~$l$. $\Omega$ then is a $N_{\Omega}$ by $N_{\Omega}$ matrix which involves $N_{\rm Loops}$ loops in total, and the loop of maximal length it contains is $L = 2 l -2 $.
 Sending $\Omega \rightarrow N^{-2} \Omega$, we obtain the collective Hamiltonian

 where